nigelhardy/evtol_sim/README.md

 - Fixed time-step simulation with configurable frame duration
 - Could be a good structure for a visualization (I did attempt one, but decided it was too much work)
 - Configurable frame time (default: 60 seconds)

+## Sample Log Files

+The repository contains sample log files demonstrating different simulation outputs:

+- `basic_event_driven.log` - Event-driven simulation output
+- `basic_frame_based.log` - Frame-based simulation output
+- `verbose_event_driven.log` - Detailed event-driven logging
+- `verbose_frame_based.log` - Detailed frame-based logging
+- `test_suite_results.log` - Test execution results

+These logs show typical simulation behavior and can serve as reference outputs.

+## Potential Improvements and General Dev Story

+1. Multi-threading would be possible for frame-based approach
+   - I originally started adding mutexes and atomic variables, but decided it would be more time that I wanted to spend
+2. Monitor/Visualization
+   - Only really feasible for frame-based

+My basic design started as purely an event-based simulation.
+It felt like the most efficient way to approach this problem.
+Then, I started to feel like that approach was too basic, so I added a frame-based implementation configurable at runtime.
+I got a little carried away with making everything a template function, so that filled up my header files quite a bit.

+I'm used to using Visual Studio, so debugging and writing code was interesting.
+I experimented with writing tests with AI, but would have needed to spend more time with my prompts to make them helpful.

+TLDR; I spent more focus on OOP/C++ bells and whistles than I should have.
+I think focusing on one type of simulation would have been better for the scope of this assignment.